bradfeld/dinostroids/README.md

 *   The program, with a High Score leaderboard, is at https://dinostroids.com

-## To Create Your Own Version
+## Development

+To set up the development environment:

-1. Clone or download this repository.
+1. Clone the repository: `git clone https://github.com/bradfeld/dinostroids.git`
-2. Open the `index.html` file in your web browser.
-3. Select a difficulty level (Easy, Medium, or Difficult).
-4. Press `Enter` or tap your selected difficulty to start the game.
+2. Install dependencies: `npm install`
+3. Start the development server: `npm run dev`
+   - This will bundle the JavaScript and start a local server
+   - Changes to source files will automatically trigger a rebuild

+The development server will be available at http://localhost:8000 by default.